-In order to progress through to the more senior and advanced training groups on a Tuesday and Thursday evening, athletes need to achieve 29 points.
-However at this stage, athletes will get 2 points for every school year they are currently in (e.g. Year 7 gains 14 points).
-The reason for this is very simple, it is to advance the older athletes, who are more likely to cope well with more serious training, to progress quickly if they haven't been members of Kestrels for a long time.
+** However at this stage,their school year counts double (e.g. Year 7 gains 14 points).
+The reason for this is very simple, it is to advance the older athletes, who are more likely to cope well with more serious training, to progress quickly if they haven't been members of Kestrels for a long time.**

 It should also be noted that athletes do not have to progress the second they achieve the correct number of points.
-If they are happy at the stage they are at then they will not be forced to progress to the next level.
+If they are happy at the level they are at then they will not be forced to progress to a more advanced group.

 When an athlete is invited to join an evening group, they will be given access to all the possible groups which they could move to.
 This would see them get a specific coach assigned to them - who will personally try to help them achieve the best they can.
 This is not set in stone and if for any reason the athlete wishes to change group or events they do, that is fine - they just need to let Richard Holt or Pat Logan know and they'll assist in helping with options at this stage.

 Some athletes like doing more than one event, the specific requirements of these athletes can be discussed at any stage and there is plenty of scope for assistance from other coaches at Kingsmeadow to receive help in events which are their main ones or are ones that their primary coach isn't expert in (for example, a lot of athletes who primarily sprint like to jump and hurdle - but not all sprint coaches can cover these events - but we can assist in ensuring athletes can do them so.).
 Again if you have any queries, please just ask.